shreya-singh-tech/Tweet-Classifier/Tweet-Classifier-master/README.md

 $ python3 model_train.py
 ```

-The classifier being used here is **Multinomial Naive Bayes Classifier** with accuracy of 78%.
+The classifier being used here is **Multinomial Naive Bayes Classifier** with accuracy of 92%.

 **Other classifiers Accuracy (On this dataset)**:
-- Naive Bayes Classifier: 72%
+- Naive Bayes Classifier
-- SVC: 74%
+- SVC